NuxSaaS/waitlist-module/README.md

 ## Installation

 #### Direct Copy
 You can directly copy this module to your `modules/waitlist` directory.
+Nuxt will automatically enable this module.

 #### Add as Git Submodule
 ```bash